squidfunk/mkdocs-material/docs/plugins/group.md

 only need to be installed when the group is enabled.

-The plugins that are part of the group are executed in the same order as if they were defined at the top-level in the list of [`plugins`][mkdocs.plugins] – order is preserved and deterministic.
+The plugins that are part of the group are executed in the same order as if they were defined at the top-level in the list of [`plugins`][mkdocs.plugins].
+Thus, order is preserved and deterministic.

 ### When to use it